temcocontrols/T3000Webview/docs/trend-log/TrendLogModal-Light-Theme-Update.md

 ## Conclusion

-The TimeSeriesModal component has been successfully converted to a light theme while maintaining all existing functionality.
+The TrendLogModal component has been successfully converted to a light theme while maintaining all existing functionality.
 The new light theme provides better readability, professional appearance, and improved accessibility for users.

 ## Theme Configuration Error Fix